-Low Interest Auto Financing Might Not Be The Best Deal If There Are Other Incentives Available
+Low Interest Auto Financing Might Not Be the Best Deal if Other Incentives Are Available

 Most "special" auto interest rates are just gimmicks designed to get you into the dealership where you can be convinced to spend more

-Chances are good that you have never been offered a very low interest car loan rate.
-But those rates do exist!
-They are usually advertised as specials to move old inventory in order to make room for new arrivals.
-But even if you are offered a low interest car loan, you can probably save more money by accepting a slightly higher rate and using rebates or other incentives or by getting your own financing and taking the rebates and incentives.
+You've probably never been offered a super low interest car loan rate that often.
+They exist, but are usually advertised as specials to move only certain cars that have been on the lot for a while.
+But even if you are offered a low interest rate, you can probably save more money by using rebates and other incentives and then either accepting a higher rate or getting your own financing elsewhere.

 It's Just a Gimmick to get you into the dealership

 Don't fall for low interest 'teaser' rates.
 Most low interest auto loan rates are gimmicks to get you into the dealership, where you get hit with high pressure sales tactics.
 Dealerships are banking that you want to jump on a low rate, so they advertise it heavily to get you interested and then find some reason you don't qualify.
 Dealerships can pretty much give you any rate they want.
 You just don't know that.

 You Probably Won't Qualify Anyway